elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-factors-determine-the-solubility-of-a-molecule-in-water.md

 url: /learn/chemistry/questions/what-factors-determine-the-solubility-of-a-molecule-in-water
 score: -1.0
 related_article1:
-    id: 167076
+    id: 167073
-    title: What is the significance of hydrogen bonding in the structure of proteins and nucleic acids?
+    title: >-
+        What is the octet rule and how does it relate to valence electrons in covalent bonding?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-significance-of-hydrogen-bonding-in-the-structure-of-proteins-and-nucleic-acids
+    url: /learn/chemistry/questions/what-is-the-octet-rule-and-how-does-it-relate-to-valence-electrons-in-covalent-bonding
 related_article2:
-    id: 167080
+    id: 167082
-    title: Explain the role of valence electrons in determining the chemical reactivity of an element.
+    title: >-
+        How do hydrophilic and hydrophobic molecules differ in their interactions with water?
     subject: Chemistry
-    url: /learn/chemistry/questions/explain-the-role-of-valence-electrons-in-determining-the-chemical-reactivity-of-an-element
+    url: /learn/chemistry/questions/how-do-hydrophilic-and-hydrophobic-molecules-differ-in-their-interactions-with-water
 related_article3:
-    id: 167079
+    id: 167083
-    title: How do hydrogen bonds and ionic interactions contribute to protein folding and stability?
+    title: >-
+        What are the primary types of biomolecules and their functions in living organisms?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrogen-bonds-and-ionic-interactions-contribute-to-protein-folding-and-stability
+    url: /learn/chemistry/questions/what-are-the-primary-types-of-biomolecules-and-their-functions-in-living-organisms
 related_article4:
-    id: 167084
+    id: 167083
-    title: How do covalent and hydrogen bonds contribute to the structure and function of biomolecules?
+    title: >-
+        What are the primary types of biomolecules and their functions in living organisms?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-covalent-and-hydrogen-bonds-contribute-to-the-structure-and-function-of-biomolecules
+    url: /learn/chemistry/questions/what-are-the-primary-types-of-biomolecules-and-their-functions-in-living-organisms
 related_article5:
-    id: 167082
+    id: 167076
-    title: How do hydrophilic and hydrophobic molecules differ in their interactions with water?
+    title: >-
+        What is the significance of hydrogen bonding in the structure of proteins and nucleic acids?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-hydrophilic-and-hydrophobic-molecules-differ-in-their-interactions-with-water
+    url: /learn/chemistry/questions/what-is-the-significance-of-hydrogen-bonding-in-the-structure-of-proteins-and-nucleic-acids
 ---

 &nbsp;